E-ZPass Minnesota: Transponders

 The primary device is a switchable tag.
 The switchable tag allows users to switch between HOV mode (where using the lanes is free) and solo mode (where users must pay the toll to use the lanes).
 The current transponder is a rebranded E-ZPass Flex tag which is also used in other states.

 A license plate tag is available for vehicles that have a metallic tint on their windshield that would prevent the E-ZPass equipment from reading the tag.
 There is a $15 one-time fee for the license plate tag, which otherwise functions the same as the sticker tag.

 The initial minimum prepaid amount for a E-ZPass Minnesota account is $25, plus the cost of an transponder type if applicable.

 Small commercial vehicles that are no more than two axles and weigh less than 26,000 lb are eligible to register for a E-ZPass account and transponder.
 Commercial vehicles with more than two axles or weigh more than 26,000 lb are prohibited from having a transponder, but may still use the E-ZPass lanes when the lanes are free and open to all traffic.

 Until August 2, 2021, the MnPASS system was not interoperable with other transponder-based toll systems, such as E-ZPass, I-Pass, or FasTrak.
 E-ZPass became interoperable with the MnPASS system starting on August 2, 2021, and MnPass was rebranded as E-ZPass Minnesota.
-Existing MnPASS holders are allowed to keep their tags or trade them for E-ZPass tags, and existing MnPASS transponders continue to function on Minnesota toll roads (but not on other states' toll roads).
+Existing MnPASS holders are allowed to keep their tags or trade them for E-ZPass tags, and existing MnPASS transponders continue to function on Minnesota express lanes (but not on other states' toll roads).

 Before joining the E-ZPass system in 2021, a sticker tag was the default tag, and was provided for free.
 Existing sticker tag transponders are still valid in Minnesota but cannot be used outside of the state.
 Applied to the inside of the windshield it is not transferable and is always active.

 Toll rates

 During E-ZPass Minnesota operating hours, tolls for the E-ZPass lanes range from $0.25 to $8.
 The actual toll level depends on the volume of traffic.
 Higher volumes of traffic usually result in higher toll levels.
 Electronic sensors monitor the traffic density and tolls are changed every three minutes.
 The variable tolls are intended to keep traffic in the E-ZPass lanes moving between 50 and 55 mph.

 Outside of operating hours, there is no toll and the lanes are free (signed simply as "OPEN") and open to all traffic (regardless of whether they have a transponder or not) with one exception: the reversible E-ZPass lanes on Interstate 394 (I-394) between Minnesota State Highway 100 (MN 100) and I-94 always has a minimum $0.25 toll and thus are not open to solo drivers without a E-ZPass transponder.